broxus/nekoton-python/docs/src/pages/guides/working-with-abi.md

 ### Calling ABI Functions

 ABI functions can be invoked using the `call` method provided by the `FunctionAbi` class.
 This method takes two arguments: the current account state and a dictionary of input parameters.
-The account state can be obtained using the `getFullAccountState` method of the `TonClient` class.
+The account state can be obtained using the `get_account_state` method of the `Transport` class.

 #### Calling Simple Getters

 Simple getters are functions that allow you to retrieve publicly visible data from the contract.
 They do not require user interaction and can be called without any parameters or with parameters, depending on the function definition in the ABI.
 Here's an example of how to call a simple getter:

 ```python
 # Initialize the ABI and get the function